A family and children-friendly guide to hiking the Drakensberg in South Africa. Experience the adventure of a lifetime with the whole family.

 A video is worth more than a gazillion words.
 Check out our cinematic video taken on our Drakensberg hiking trip!

 Do you need hiking shoes for Drakensberg?

 This is not an absolute necessity, meaning you will be able to complete the hikes wearing comfortable, sport shoes.
 Hiking shoes are a plus if you tend to have weak ankles and aren’t used to rocky terrain.
 We managed to complete all our day hikes wearing our normal sport shoes, but now that we’re pretty serious into hiking, we’ll likely invest in some proper hiking shoes for our next trips.

 Other great hiking adventure destinations

 We love hiking because it gives us an intimate way to experience the unique, natural environment of every country we visit.
 If you feel the same way, then make sure to check out some of our other exciting hiking travel guides like hiking through a water cave in Thailand, in our Khao Sok Lake Tour travel guide.
 Climbing the Railey viewpoint and getting a bird eye’s view over Krabi in our Ultimate Krabi Outdoor Itinerary.
 Or meet orangutans in the wild in Indonesia and hike through the rainforests to see these magnificent creatures in their natural habitat.

 Would you like to go on a hiking adventure vacation with us?
-If that's a yes, leave us a comment below or drop us an e-mail and we can experience the next adventure together!
+If that’s a yes, leave us a comment below or drop us an e-mail.
+Maybe we can experience the next adventure together!